Mandi, Phagi

 Mandi is a patwar circle and village in Phagi Tehsil in Jaipur district, Rajasthan.
-Mandi is also patwar circles for nearby villages, Mohanpura Ranwa and Rampura Railway.
+Mandi is also a patwari circle for nearby villages, Mohanpura Ranwa and Rampura Railway.

-In Mandi, there are 138 households with total population of 999 (with 53.05% males and 46.95% females), based on 2011 census.
-Total area of village is 9.19 km2.
+In Mandi, there are 138 households with a total population of 999 (with 53.05% males and 46.95% females), based on 2011 census.
+Total area of the village is 9.19 km2.
 There is one primary school in Mandi village.